MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/5_communication_strategy/README.md

 * Predictions are **probabilistic**, not deterministic.
 * External factors (e.g., trends, seasonality) are not included.
-* Missing features such as product descriptions or fit issues limit interpretability.
+* Missing features such as product descriptions, material, and fit issues limit interpretability.

 ---